iagodahlem/cerebro-translate/README.md

 ## New Features

 - Specify the source and target language to be translated like `translate en pt some text`.
-- Specify only the target language and the source language will be setted to _auto_ `translate pt algún texto`.
+- Specify only the target language and the source language will be set to _auto_ `translate pt algún texto`.
 - Set default source and target languages `translate from my default languages`.
 - Add `translate help` to show usage information.
 - Add debounce when typing.